dev1972/Satellitecoin/doc/README.md

 ### OSX

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag STLL-Qt to your applications folder, and then run STLL-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [STLL Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVX Forum](http://forum.pivx.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [STLL Forum](http://forum.pivx.org/).
-* Join one of our Slack groups [PIVX Slack Groups](https://pivx.org/slack-logins/).
+* Join one of our Slack groups [STLL Slack Groups](https://pivx.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build PIVX on your native platform.
+The following are developer notes on how to build STLL on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)